~Select arrow for location key~

 Raplee Ridge is a very interesting formation that is known as both a monocline and an anticline.
 A monocline is a step-like fold in rock strata consisting of a zone of steeper dip within an otherwise horizontal or gently-dipping sequence.
 An anticline is a type of fold that is an arch-like shape and has its oldest beds at its core.
 A typical anticline is convex up in which the hinge or crest is the location where the curvature is greatest, and the limbs are the sides of the fold that dip away from the hinge.

 Alternating anticlines and synclines formed by compression have been compared to wrinkles in a rug kicked across a smooth floor.
-Raplee’s Ridge is thought to have significant influence in classic First Nations Navajo (Diné) textiles, jewelry and pottery designs going back hundreds of years.
-The reds and multi-gray zigzags are quite suggestive of geometric patterns of Navajo weavings.
+Raplee’s Ridge is thought to have a significant influence on classic First Nations Navajo (Diné) textiles, jewelry, and pottery designs going back hundreds of years.
+The reds and multi-gray zigzags are quite suggestive of the geometric patterns so common in Navajo weavings.
 It is easy to see the similarity and influence, especially from the air.
 Locals also refer to the ridge as “Indian Blanket Cliffs”.

 In this image, you can see the ridge in the foreground and a small piece of the San Juan River peeking out along the left side.
 In the left middle of the image is the Mexican Hat formation and on the right side of the image, you can see the edges of Comb Ridge jutting upward.
 In the distance before the mountain is the Valley of the Gods and above that is the Cheese and Raisins Hills.
 The snow-covered mountains are the Abajo Mountains or Elk Ridge, known locally as the Blue Mountains or The Blues.
 The highest point within the range is Abajo Peak at 11,360 feet (3,463m).